DataDog/hiring-engineers/answers.md

 ## Adding tags

-To modify config file of the agent, the first thing you should know is, of course, the default location of config file. It was relatively easy to guess the config file is located at `/etc/datadog-agent/datadog.yaml` from the output of agent installation, but I was also able to find the official documentation [here](https://docs.datadoghq.com/agent/faq/agent-configuration-files/?tab=agentv6).
+To modify config file of the agent, the first thing you should know is, of course, the default location of config file.
+It was relatively easy to guess the config file is located at `/etc/datadog-agent/datadog.yaml` from the output of agent installation, but I was also able to find the official documentation [here](https://docs.datadoghq.com/agent/faq/agent-configuration-files/?tab=agentv6).

 After fiding the location of config file, I modified the following part of config file to add some tags: `DatadogTechExcersie`, `foo01`, `bar01` and then restart the agent by `sudo service datadog-agent restart`.